 Hawaii Residential Lease Agreement | PDF

-The Hawaii residential lease agreement allows a person (tenant) to occupy a residential dwelling in exchange for monthly payments to a landlord.
+A Hawaii residential lease agreement allows a person (tenant) to occupy a residential dwelling in exchange for monthly payments to a landlord.
 The standard rental period is twelve (12) months but this can be negotiated by both parties if need be.
 The landlord may request that the prospective tenant complete a rental application form so they can properly determine their eligibility for the property.
 Once the tenant is approved, the terms and conditions of the agreement acknowledged, the contract can be signed by both parties and becomes legally binding.

 Security Deposit Laws

-Maximum Amount ($) – Landlord cannot ask for a security deposit in an amount exceeding one (1) months’ rent (§ 521-44(b)).
+Maximum Amount ($) – The landlord cannot ask for a security deposit in an amount exceeding one (1) month’s rent (§ 521-44(b)).